Proposed Project Timeline (subject to change)

 Mussel Fork Overflow Bridge

 Overflow Bridge The Mussel Fork River Overflow Bridge will also be replaced as part of this project.
 The overflow bridge was also built in 1927 and rehabbed in 1940.
-The current structure will be replaced with a culvert along the same alignment.
-This will require a brief, 30-day closure of U.S. Route 24 during construction.
-Traffic will be directe...
+New Bridge The current structure will be replaced with a culvert along the same alignment.
+Due to the motorists having to use a 52 mile signed detour route during a closure of t...

 Frequently Asked Questions